-Partners' Capitals A/cs (individually) Dr.
+Partners' Capitals A/cs (individually) Dr. To Bank A/c

 It may be noted that the aggregate amount finally payable to the partners must equal to the amount available in bank and cash accounts.
 Thus, all accounts of a firm are closed in case of dissolution.